nrdxp/nrd.sh/content/blog/axiosophy.md

 ### The Axiom

 The Second Law of Thermodynamics states that the entropy of an isolated system tends to increase over time.[^4] Order decays.
 Structure dissolves.
 Heat death approaches.
 This is not a theory.
-It is the most experimentally confirmed law in all of physics.
+It is the most experimentally confirmed law in all of physics.[^entropy-choice]

 But societies are not isolated systems.
 They import energy, export waste, and maintain internal order through constant effort.
 Prigogine called these _dissipative structures_: systems that sustain coherence by actively exporting disorder, but which inevitably succumb without sustained effort.[^6] A society is precisely this kind of structure.
 It either expends energy resisting entropy, or it dies.